 Apple Lightning to USB Adapter

-The Apple Lightning to USB Adapter can be used to connect an audio interface with a USB port to your Apple iPad or iPhone that has a Lightning port.
+The Apple Lightning to USB Adapter connects an audio interface with a USB port to an Apple iPad or iPhone with a Lightning port.

 It does not provide any extra power, but it will work without needing an additional power adapter.
 It’s a small white box with a lightning port on one end and a USB-C port on the other.

-If you do need to provide power, there is an adapter for that as well.
+If you need to provide power, there is also an adapter for that.
 It has a USB-A port and a Lightning port as inputs with a Lightning plug as the output.

 Android – OTG USB-A to USB-C Adapter

-The Android OTG USB-A to USB-C Adapter can be used to connect an audio interface with a USB-A cable to your Android phone that has a USB-C port.
+The Android OTG USB-A to USB-C Adapter connects an audio interface with a USB-A cable to an Android phone with a USB-C port.

-If your audio interface has a USB-C port but comes with a USB-C to USB-A cable, you also have the option to use a USB-C to USB-C cable.
+If your audio interface has a USB-C port but comes with a USB-C to USB-A cable, you can also use a USB-C to USB-C cable.
 In short, it has the same plug on both ends.

 Setting Up Your Apple iPad or Android Device As A Guitar Amp Simulator

-Once you have the proper adapters, if needed, connecting your audio interface to your phone is easy.
+Once you have the proper adapters, connecting your audio interface to your phone is easy if needed.

 Once connected, your phone should automatically detect the audio interface.
 If not, you will need to select which device you want to use for audio input and output.